What are the Parables of Jesus

 (Matthew 18 as found in the NIV)

 Jesus understands the worth of a soul.
-He understands that every one of God’s children is of infinite value.
-He knows that no matter how lost someone is, they are worth searching for.
 Jesus taught people to never give up on one another.

 The Pharisee and the Tax Collector

 This last parable of Jesus comes from the 18th chapter of Luke.
 In this parable, Jesus compares and contrasts the attitudes of two different people in their worship of God.

 9 To some who were confident of their own righteousness and looked down on everyone else, Jesus told this parable: